 The Ramp / Soak control mode is used to control the outputs according to the pre-programmed SP patterns with the PID control method.
 The Solo can have eight programs with eight steps each.
 Note: This can be increased with the additional use of hardware and software via HMI or PLC.

 The available outputs include relay, voltage pulse, current, and linear voltage.
 There are up to three alarm outputs available to allow seventeen alarm types in the initial setting mode.
 SOLO can accept various types of thermocouple, RTD, or analog input.
 This means that cascade control is possible with these controllers.

 When you use the output of one of the Solo process controllers as the input to another, this would be cascade control.

-It has a built in RS-485 interface using Modbus slave (ASCII or RTU) communication protocol.
+It has a built-in RS-485 interface using Modbus slave (ASCII or RTU) communication protocol.

 The Solo Process Temperature Controller can be configured through the buttons on the front of the unit or by the configuration software.
-Monitoring of up to four controllers at once can be done thought the same configuration software.
+Monitoring of up to four controllers at once can be done through the same configuration software.

 The following is the wiring of the Modbus Serial communication.
 We will use a USB to RS485 converter from Automation Direct.
 (USB-485M)

 Installation and operation instructions can be found at the following link: USB to RS485 PC Adapter Installation

 The solo process temperature controller needs to be set up before we can communicate to it.
 The default setting is ‘Off’ for the On-Line Configuration.
 Here is the way to change into the different modes in the Solo.